townie/fredrikaverpil.github.io/_posts/2015-12-30-install-centos-7-remotely-using-kickstart-and-grub.md

 {% endhighlight %}

-# Reboot your system to install CentOS 7
+## Reboot your system to install CentOS 7

 Go grab a cup of coffee and reboot your system:

     reboot

+## Additional notes

+Personally, I find it very useful to run Pre-installation Python scripts using `%pre --interpreter=/usr/bin/python` and I highly recommend reading more on that in the documentation.
+Currently, I use this to match the machine's MAC address against a JSON/dictionary, which will determine which hostname and static IP address the machine should use, as I'm managing a large number of computational nodes, running CentOS, on our local network.